 - Follow the on-screen instructions to create and submit subtitles.

 - Wait for the video owner to review and accept your subtitle variation.

 Note: You can only contribute subtitles on YouTube videos whose owners have allowed contributions.
-For other YouTube videos, you can try to save the YouTube videos to your computer using VideoProc Converter and add subtitles to the YouTube videos for offline purposes.
+For other YouTube videos, you can try to save the YouTube videos to your computer using VideoProc Converter AI and add subtitles to the YouTube videos for offline purposes.

 5 Ways to Add Subtitles to YouTube Videos

 There are several tools available for creating subtitles for your YouTube videos.
 We'll discuss five popular options below, along with step-by-step instructions for each.